johnzhang320/FrontEndPublickeyEncryption/README.md

-  (plainText,bcryptString to validate if entered password matches saved bcrypted password to see if people entered same password for same user, if validation is passed , return exist entity to get primary key agentId, if it is invalided, handling bindingResult to ensure error message occurs in same signup webpage
+  (plainText,bcryptString to validate if entered password matches saved bcrypted password to see if people entered same password for same user, if validation is passed , return exist entity to get primary key agentId, if it is invalided, handling bindingResult to ensure error message occurs in same signup webpage:

 ...

     @Slf4j
     @Service